The Archetype of the Necessary Hero

 The Role is one that is thrust upon them, carrying a heavy burden with few means of escape.
 Often, it is the oldest child who takes on this role, and it forces them to compensate in ways that exhaust and deny their true selves.
 They are constantly striving to present a flawless facade to the world, sacrificing their own needs and desires in order to make their family look good.
 This creates a cycle of overachievement and a belief that external validation is the key to inner peace.

-In order to break free from this pattern of behavior, the Necessary Hero must acknowledge the reasons why they sell themselves out and take intentional steps to align with their core needs and values.
-It's important to honor oneself as much as others and to recognize that true validation comes from within, not from external sources.
+In order to break free from this pattern of behaviour, the Necessary Hero must acknowledge the reasons why they sell themselves out and take intentional steps to align with their core needs and values.
+It's important to honour oneself as much as others and to recognize that true validation comes from within, not from external sources.

 A Fight Response and a need to Control